App Design to Spark Unexpected Moments of Joy

 The design system for the Vizit app with a blue and orange color palette

-We developed a small design system to more efficiently achieve consistency and visual harmony among our wireframes once we built them out.
 We went with bright, clean, contrasting colors to convey positivity and excitement, along with sans serif fonts for added clarity and simplicity.

 Without Further Ado ...